vaynexie/Example-Perplexity/README.md

 # Estimation of Example Perplexity

 Some examples are easier for humans to classify than others.
 The same should be true for deep neural networks (DNNs).
-We use the term **example perplexity** to refer to the level of difficulty of classifying an example.
+We use the term **Example Perplexity** to refer to the level of difficulty of classifying an example.
 In this paper, we propose a method to measure the perplexity of an example and investigate what factors contribute to high example perplexity.

 ### 技术框架